sphinx-gallery/sphinx-gallery/doc/configuration.rst

 This works fine for the ``.py`` and ``.html`` files, but causes problems when rendered as an Jupyter notebook.
-The downloaded ``.ipynb`` file will not have those dependencies installed, and thus will not work without running the script.
+The downloaded ``.ipynb`` file will not have those dependencies installed, and will not work without running the bash code.

 To fix this, we can set the ``promote_jupyter_magic`` flag in ``conf.py``::